psipred/cgdms/README.md

 ## Notes

-Running a simulation takes less than 1 GB of GPU memory.
+Running a simulation takes less than 1 GB of GPU memory for any number of steps.
 Training a model takes up to 32 GB of GPU memory once the number of steps is fully scaled up to 2,000.

 The code in this package is set up to run specific coarse-grained simulations of proteins.